Phishing in Real Estate

-RASM’s Realtor Attorney Joint Committee sponsored this educational session for its members and was streamed (here is the link to the session).
+RASM’s Realtor Attorney Joint Committee sponsored this educational session for its members.
 The session included presentations from Christopher C. Morrison, Esq., Lisa G. Moore, Esq., and me.
 We were to focus on educating members on phishing and wire transfer fraud in real estate.

 My partner, Marilyn Wilson, wrote an article last September titled, “Phishing: Preventing the Bait and Hook in the Pond of Security for Brokers”.
-A great article which outlines various methods to aid in the prevention of becoming a victim of a phishing scams.
+A great article that outlines various methods to aid in the prevention of becoming a victim of phishing scams.
 Phishing is not going away and is continuing to escalate.
 Real estate and title industries have become the honey hole for phishing.
-Protect yourself with education, knowledge and awareness.
+Protect yourself with education, knowledge, and awareness.

 I was working in my office when my mobile began to ring.
 My mobile only displayed a local phone number and not the name of someone in my contact list.
 I did not follow my own best practice to not answer calls unless a name from my contact list displays on the device.